Basir-ku/Activation-Function/README.md

 <img width="1200" alt="Screenshot 2024-02-17 at 02 26 01" src="https://github.com/Basir-ku/Activation-Function/assets/123528497/3df788b1-aa17-439d-9d5e-6baf80f99590">
 <img width="1200" alt="Screenshot 2024-02-17 at 02 28 13" src="https://github.com/Basir-ku/Activation-Function/assets/123528497/8279fa44-aa84-4d6f-8aed-1c518614d419">

+## Trainable non-standard Activation function:
+These functions can be considered as a different type of computational neuron unit compared with the original computational neuron model! please read the literature if you want to know about them.

+#### In the notebook I wrote python to script to implement some of the activaion functions. plase have look there.

 ### Reference:
 Andrea Apicella, Francesco Donnarumma, Francesco Isgrò, Roberto Prevete,